 At the Lyric Theatre (on the southeast corner of Gay Street at Cumberland Avenue where First Tennessee Bank stands today), in May 1930, The Young Business Men’s Club of Knoxville put up $100 to sponsor a benefit for the orchestra itself.
 This was done to encourage the community’s support, which up to that point had been sporadic and limited.
 All three balconies of the Lyric Theatre were packed on that hot afternoon, but the anticipated financial support was not forthcoming.
 The audience was behind the musicians in spirit, but the Depression had cut back everyone’s ability to give.
 Still, recognition by the business community boosted the orchestra’s morale.

-With the establishment of Tennessee Valley Authority in 1933, this region’s economy and its orchestra both received an important boost.
+With the establishment of the Tennessee Valley Authority in 1933, this region’s economy and its orchestra both received an important boost.
 Engineers and administrators from all over the country arrived here, and their numbers included several professionally trained musicians.
 These newly settled TVA employees were delighted to find an orchestra willing to include them, for many were far from home and lonely without their families.
 A number of them brought administrative skills which were soon utilized to reorganize the management of the orchestra.
 In those days, all orchestra personnel helped with the behind-the-scenes preparation for each concert.
 But over the years, Mrs. Clark assumed the burden of managing the total operation.
 She arranged the programs and concerts, hired and hosted guest artists, purchased or rented music scores, designed and printed tickets and programs, rented halls, led rehearsals, supervised ticket sales and publicity and smoothed ruffled feathers along the way.

 In 1935 a board of three directors was elected from the members of the orchestra to manage the group’s business affairs, freeing Mrs. Clark to concentrate on conducting the music that would help carry them through trying times.
 Chartered with the state as a nonprofit institution, the group acquired its official name, Knoxville Symphony Orchestra.
 For the first time, the conductor was paid ($50 per concert), formal auditions were held and the orchestra members no longer had to pay dues.
 The KSO held its first official concert on November 24, 1935, performing for an audience of 300 at Church Street Methodist Church.
 Miss Evelyn Miller (who later founded an annual Young Pianist Series of concerts that still continues today) was the featured soloist, playing Mozart’s Piano Concerto No. 20, K. 466, which she reprised with the orchestra during its 50th season celebration.
-Miss Miller passed away February 5, 2006.
+Miss Miller passed away on February 5, 2006.

-When World War II broke out in 1939, it put some unusual pressures on the KSO.
+When World War II broke out in 1939, it put some unusual pressure on the KSO.
 Katherine Moore noted the problems in a 1942 Knoxville Journal article: “The effect of the present war has been keenly felt by the orchestra.
 Many members are now serving in the armed services, new musical instruments are heavily taxed, transportation is an increasing problem…But the members of the orchestra, the Society, and the governing board all hold to the belief that when hearts are heavy and troubled and war clouds hang low, music becomes a solace and refuge and refreshes and renews hope and courage.”
 Despite these pressures, the orchestra continued to grow without incurring deficits.
 All the years of hard work had begun to pay off and success followed Mrs. Clark’s orchestra into the 1940s.
 Fifty musicians now swelled the ranks of the symphony, which was playing two or three concerts each season to an annual audience numbering 700.
 Guest artists of considerable stature, including Wiktor Labunski, Eugenia Buxton, Signe Gulbrandsen, Karl Kuersteiner, and Gloria Perkins, appeared with the orchestra.

 By summer 1941, the orchestra had achieved artistic success and financial stability fully deserving of civic support, and it received just that with the formation of the Knoxville Symphony Society.
 The Society was organized to provide business management and financial support, with its prime objectives being “to sustain symphonic music in Knoxville, to provide an outlet for local talent, and to present symphonic programs to all music lovers.”
 It promised to underwrite the affairs of the symphony by seeking sponsors and raising funds and to broaden the KSO’s audience by promoting ticket sales.
 The first concert to take place under the auspices of the Knoxville Symphony Society was held on that infamous day, Sunday, December 7, 1941.
 Just hours before the concert, the terrifying news of the Japanese bombing of Pearl Harbor had spread across America.
 Concertgoers found solace and refuge in Beethoven’s Fifth Symphony, the orchestra piece that was to become the universal symbol of Allied unity, purpose and victory during the next four years.
 It was an uncanny coincidence that Mrs. Clark had planned to perform the Beethoven masterwork on that particular day, and the need for inspiring music heightened its impact.
 One can imagine the emotional effect that swept through the Bijou Theatre when the audience begged for an encore and the orchestra responded with the thrilling strains of “The Star Spangled Banner.”